FRC1076/FRCRevolution/amy_notes.md

 ## Leveraging the Revvy Framework for RobotKitLib
 The Revvy code doesn't talk directly to motors or sensors - it talks to a [hardware controller](https://github.com/RevolutionRobotics/RevvyFramework/tree/master/revvy/mcu).
 While there are [motor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/motors/dc_motor.py) and [sensor](https://github.com/RevolutionRobotics/RevvyFramework/blob/master/revvy/robot/ports/sensors/ev3.py) objects, to instantiate them you must first instantiate an object that represents the hardware controller as well as a 'handler' that talks to the controller.
 Only then can you configure the individual motor and sensor ports.

-If you were to clone the [RevvyFramework repo](https://github.com/RevolutionRobotics/RevvyFramework) and copy the "revvy" folder from it into the same directory as your robotkitlib code, below is the code you can use to instantiate a DC motor on "port 1" of the device.
-I encourage you to mess around in a python console with this code to see if you can get it to move motors:
+If you were to clone the [RevvyFramework repo](https://github.com/RevolutionRobotics/RevvyFramework) and copy the "revvy" folder from it into the same directory as your robotkitlib code, below is the code you can use to instantiate a DC motor on port "M1" of the device.
+I encourage you to mess around in a python console with this code to see if you can get it to move motors, that's how the below code was generated:

 ```
 from revvy.mcu.rrrc_control import RevvyControl